csteach422/csteach422.github.io/coursework.md

 * begin development of a mobile application from scratch
   * **NOT** a responsive website viewed on a mobile device
   * must apply technologies taught up to and including DEV week, e.g.
-    * Apache Cordova, React Native, &c.
+    * Apache Cordova or React Native
     * combine technologies taught to fit your mobile app...
 * can be platform agnostic (cross-platform) or specific targeted OS, e.g.
     * cross-platform app that builds for Android and iOS